Abhishek-Balram/asset-failure-prediction/README.md

 See the public demo at https://predictive-maintenance.abhishekbalram.com/

 Cold start note: To stay within the free tier I run the API in Google Cloud Run with `min instances = 0`.
 The first request after inactivity can take ~10–15s while the container cold‑starts, but any subsequent requests are fast.
-Setting `min instances = 1` would get rid of cold starts by always keeping at least one instance alive, but it would push costs above the free tier.
+Setting `min instances = 1` would get rid of cold starts by always keeping at least one instance alive, but that would push costs above the free tier.

 *(If the public instance is down, please raise an issue or email me: abhishek.balram@icloud.com)*